Jyotish2002/BackendSeries/part10/Notes.md

 // 3.
 Create a document (record)
 const newUser = new User({
-  name: 'John Doe',
+  name: 'Jyotish Yadav',
-  email: 'john@example.com',
+  email: 'jyotishyadav@gmail.com',
 });

 newUser.save(); // Save the document to the collection